markunca/arduino-jablotron/README.md

   }
 ```

-Reading values from analog pins
+Reading values from analog pins and publishing them to mqtt
 ```
     if (currentMillis - previousMillis >= interval) {
       previousMillis = currentMillis;